 - Any other supplementary information.

-What is the Process of Establishing a Business in the Qatar Free Zone
+What is the Process of Establishing a Business in the Qatar Free Trade Zones?

 To establish a company in the free business zone in Qatar, one needs to go through a thorough process, as mentioned below.
 Tetra Consultants makes sure that you do not have to waste time in this documentation process and can fully concentrate on your core business.
 Our services will include:

-- Step 1: Preparing the Business care for commercial registration in Qatar free zone, and getting the name approval for Free Zone Company.
+- Step 1: Preparing the Business care for commercial registration in Qatar free Trade zone, and getting the name approval for Qatar Free Trade Zone Company.

 - Step 2: After the Business case for commercial registration is prepared and the name reservation is done, the articles of association will be drafted by our legal team.